 Quite why the figure was placed on top of a recess big enough for a family of troglodytes to live in, well, I guess that's lost to time.

-I may be coming late to the party, but I have only just found out that the great Peggy Seeger once wrote a song about a big rent strike and bust-up here in Kentish Town.
+I may be coming late to the party, but I have only just found out that the great Peggy Seeger once wrote a song about a big rent strike and bust-up here in Kentish Town in north London.

 I owe this 32-carat nugget to the broadcaster and oral historian Alan Dein, who has spoken to veterans of the rent strike.
 And of course, there's a good story behind the song.